-Around 3000-5000 people in the UK are diagnosed every year with a NET.
+Around 3,000 to 5,000 people in the UK are diagnosed every year with a neuroendocrine tumour (NET).
 Here in Manchester, we see around 150 new patients every year.

 Some NET conditions can be linked to genetic factors.
 If this is the case for you, we can talk to you about extra available support and advice for you and your family.
 And if you’re not sure whether your condition could be linked to genetic factors, ask your doctor about it at your next consultation.

 There is a lot of information out there, but we strongly recommend that you only get your information from reliable sources.
 You’ll find links to the NET patient foundation and other brilliant support services in our Support organisations and links.

 With or without a NET, the answer is probably, yes.
 Make sure you talk to the team looking after you about possible changes.
 And if you smoke, we’d definitely recommend giving up.
 We can help you with this through our Smoking cessation services.

 There is always someone you can call for support and advice.
 If it is urgent, (such as a raised temperature), or if in any doubt at all, call the 24-hour Christie Hotline straight away.
 And if it is not urgent, you should contact your GP or nurse specialist.